DilanCF/CMSC412_notes/lecture/Lecture15.md

 HWW implementation that looks up based on content, NOT address

-Simultneously checks all page numbers in assoc. mmeory
+Simultaneously checks all page numbers in assoc. memory
-* If there is amatch, supplies page number
+* If there is a match, supplies page number

 Since HW, very expensive